ArcMenu/gnome-shell-extension-ipfinder/README.md

 ### What is IP Finder Gnome Extension?

+Displays useful information about your public IP Address

-IP Finder displays information about your public IP address (hostname, country, AS block etc) as well as show a map & flag image of the IP's geolocation this extension is also useful for informational purposes to monitor VPN geolocation and public network IP addresses.
+IP Finder displays information about your public IP address, hostname, country, AS Block, as well as  a map tile of your Geolocation and country flag,  this extension is Also Useful for informational purposes to monitor VPN changes and public network IP Addresses.

+#### IP Finder can monitor in real time

+* Wireguard connections
+* OpenVPN connections
+* IPV4/6 connections
+* Proxy connections
+* VPN vendor applications
+* Manual static IP changes

+#### IP Finder has added security

+Newly developed revised code base using open technologies and using API's for Public IP and Map Tile image locations using GET requests over HTTPS for added encrypted  Security, Please see source code for more details.

 -----